Vevesta/VevestaX/README.md

 ![https://catalyst.zoho.com/help/tutorials/githubbot/generate-access-token.html](https://miro.medium.com/max/1400/0*FJ-NBDehGsJAT3Ik.jpg)

 * Click Generate Token: GitHub will display the personal access token.
-Make sure to copy the token and store it as a txt file by renaming it to git_token in the folder where the jupyter notebook or the python script is present.
+Make sure to copy the token and store it as a txt file by renaming it to git_token.txt in the folder where the jupyter notebook or the python script is present.

 ![https://catalyst.zoho.com/help/tutorials/githubbot/generate-access-token.html](https://miro.medium.com/max/1400/0*KR6X8zv0n5o8VCCR.jpg)